 We recognize that some students may have a preferred name/nickname different than their birth certificate name and we know that using one name or the other may pose different safety concerns in certain circumstances.
 Students will be asked to provide a preferred name/nickname, but please note the circumstances in which housing staff will use each name: for all external communications, such as mailings sent to your home, we will use your birth certificate name and for all internal communications, such as when you speak directly to Housing staff or when RA's make name tags to put on your door, we will use your preferred name.
 Filling out your preferred name or nickname is also important if you intend to request a mailbox with us as we can only deliver mail to you if the name on the mail matches what we have in our system.

 The University of Utah has identified email as a formal means of communication.
 HRE sends communications to the student’s Umail account and HRE also sends communications to the student’s personal email address as identified in the student’s Campus Information Systems page.

 If a student has a conflict with a roommate because of their gender identity and/or expression they can utilize their RA as a resource.
-If the student should needs further help, they can see their Area Coordinator (AC) or Assistant Area Coordinator (AAC) first.
-AACs are graduate students who supervise our Resident Advisor staff and ACs are full-time, professional staff members.
-All HRE staff have taken part in training specifically on gender identity/expression issues provided through the University of Utah’s LGBT Resource Center and Salt Lake City’s Pride Center.
-Other resources available include the staff at The Equity Center and the LGBT Resource Center.
+If the student should need further help, they can see their Resident Director (RD) or Graduate Assistant first.
+Graduate Assistants are graduate students who supervise our Resident Advisor staff and RDs are full-time, professional staff members.
+Other resources available include the staff at The Equity Lounge and the LGBT Resource Center.